Efficient Consensus-Free Weight Reassignment for Atomic Storage (Extended Version): Read/Write Protocols

 \section{Read/Write Protocols}

 In this paper we extend the (static) ABD protocol \cite{abd} to present a dynamic weighted atomic storage system that provides atomic r/w protocols.
-Algorithm \ref{alg:abd-client-read} describes read and write protocols executed by clients.
+Algorithm \ref{alg:abd-client-read} describes r/w protocols executed by clients.
 Besides, Algorithm \ref{alg:abd-server} describes how a server processes r/w operations.
 The main differences between the original ABD protocol and the extended version are as follows.

 \begin{itemize}[leftmargin=*] \item[1)] Each client has a variable $cview$ denoting its current view and initialized with view $v_{0}$ (Line \ref{line:alg-rw:1} of Algorithm \ref{alg:abd-client-read}).
 Each client adds its current view to every r/w request; moreover, each client sends its r/w requests to all servers (Line \ref{line:alg-rw:5} of Algorithm \ref{alg:abd-client-read}). \item[2)] After receiving each r/w request $r$, each server $s$ determines its current view ($s.cview$) by calling function $get\_cview()$ from Algorithm \ref{alg:change-view}, and sets a variable $weight$ to $\perp$ (Lines \ref{line:s:getcviewr} and \ref{line:s:getcvieww} of Algorithm \ref{alg:abd-server}).
 For write requests, if the current view of each request is the same as $s.cview$, server $s$ executes the request (Lines \ref{line:s:11}-\ref{line:s:12} of Algorithm \ref{alg:abd-server}).
 Additionally, server $s$ resets the value of variable $weight$ by calling function $get\_weight(s.cview)$ from Algorithm \ref{alg:pwr} (Line \ref{line:s:13} of Algorithm \ref{alg:abd-server}).
 Similarly, for read requests, if the current view of each request is the same as $s.cview$, server $s$ resets the value of variable $weight$ (Line \ref{line:s:7} of Algorithm \ref{alg:abd-server}).
 Then, server $s$ adds $s.cview$ and $weight$ to its response of the client that issued the request. \item[3)] Each client updates its current view as soon as it receives a more up-to-date view than its current view and restarts the executing operation (Lines \ref{line:alg-rw:12}-\ref{alg:line:restart-read} and \ref{line:alg-rw:30}-\ref{alg:line:restart-write} of Algorithm \ref{alg:abd-client-read}). \item[4)] Clients consider the weights of servers to decide whether a quorum is constituted (Lines \ref{line:alg-rw:15} and \ref{line:alg-rw:33} of Algorithm \ref{alg:abd-client-read}). \end{itemize}